anttisalonen/progbook/rst/lang.rst

 This function explicitly defines the input and output types as integers; using other types such as a string when calling this function will issue a compiler warning.

-If we were to define this function in Javascript, it would look like this:
+If we were to define this function in JavaScript, it would look like this:

 .. code-block:: javascript